 Manufacturing our product candidates requires many specialty materials and equipment, some of which are manufactured or supplied by small companies with limited resources and experience to support commercial biologics production.
 We currently depend on a limited number of vendors for certain materials and equipment used in the manufacture of our product candidates.
-For example, there is only one supplier of certain purification resins and cell culture media used in the manufacture of our product candidates, which increases the risk of delays in production.
-In addition, to date we have relied on a single CDMO that is based in China.
+For example, we are reliant on WuXi as the sole procurer of the raw materials used in the manufacture of our product candidates, including certain purification resins and cell culture media, which increases the risk of delays in production.
+In addition, to date, we have relied on WuXi as our only CDMO.
 The loss of this CDMO or its failure to supply us with material to support our clinical development program on a timely basis could impair our ability to develop our product candidates or otherwise delay the development process, which could adversely affect our business, financial condition and results of operations.